Creating a fun & sustainable trails system for Chaffee County

 - Does not replace mandated federal agency permitting

-- Is facilitated by Tapis Associates of Colorado Springs, which provides a set of planning Givens for participants’ agreement.
+- Is professionally facilitated and uses a set of planning Givens for participants’ agreement.

 Planning Process Leadership